 Author: Kim Scott

 This award-winning book is available in 20 languages and gives readers a good look into the mind of Kim Scott.
-She teaches you the value of finding the balance between being one thing and its opposite, and how one or the other can be used depending on what the situation calls for.
-The author puts an emphasis on the work to be done in creating a compassionate work environment that will help you achieve your goals, whether it be for the team or for the organization.
+She taught you the value of finding balance between being one thing and its opposite, and how one or the other is to be used depending on what the situation calls for.
+Kim puts an emphasis on the work to be done in creating a compassionate work environment that will help you achieve your goals whether it be for the team or for the organization.